apache/flink/docs/dev/table/sourceSinks.md

 ### CsvTableSource

-The `CsvTableSource` is already included in `flink-table` without additional dependecies.
+The `CsvTableSource` is already included in `flink-table` without additional dependencies.

 The easiest way to create a `CsvTableSource` is by using the enclosed builder `CsvTableSource.builder()`, the builder has the following methods to configure properties: